testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part2.md

 git clone --branch v2.0 --single-branch https://github.com/testflows/Examples.git && cd Examples/SuperMario
 ```

-This [model](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/models/game.py#L7) is by no means complete and limited to enforce that [Mario's movement](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/models/mario/movement.py#L475) has a valid cause, that velocity never exceeds physical limits, that boundaries are respected, and that expected behaviors eventually occur.
-However, given that the model is composable, we will add a few additional properties later.
+This [model](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/models/game.py#L7) is by no means complete and is limited to enforcing that [Mario's movement](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/models/mario/movement.py#L475) has a valid cause, that velocity never exceeds physical limits, that boundaries are respected, and that expected behaviors eventually occur.
+However, given that the model is composable, we will add two additional properties later.

 The integration is simple.
 We pass the model to the same [play()](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/autonomous_play.py#L71) function that advances the game.
 Every frame, the [play()](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/actions/game.py#L267) method calls the model's [expect()](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/actions/game.py#L275) method, which runs all the property checks.
 Here's the implementation: